karanspot/is-spot-workloads/README.md

    c.
 If the deployment doesn't have any spotinst.io/restrict-scale-down label set to true.
    d.
 The deployment's pods don’t request ephemeral storage.
    e.
 If the deployment has termination_grace_period_seconds less than 600 seconds
-4. PDBs that are too restrictive and may not be suitable to run on Spot.
+4. PDBs that are too restrictive with no disruptions allowed, hence may not be suitable to run on Spot.
 5. Currently, we scan only deployments - and NOT: jobs, stateful sets, etc.

 Prerequisites